It’s time to get back on the right track.

 Levels: Most of their audio-focused products are for beginners.
 Their Confident series caters to “advanced beginners.”
 Their textbooks, which come with a CD, come in beginner to advanced levels.

-Cost: Price varies widely, but expect to spend $20-30 for one set.
+Cost: Price varies widely, but expect to spend in the double digits.